The Classified Senate

 What is the Classified Senate?

-The Classified Senate represents the needs, concerns and viewpoints of the classified staff with respect to the District Participatory Governance System, excluding all matters related to collective bargaining and grievances.
-It is one of the constituent groups of City College's shared governance structure and it stands as a council who's members/senators are elected.
+The Classified Senate represents the needs, concerns, and viewpoints of the classified staff with respect to the District Participatory Governance System, excluding all matters related to collective bargaining and grievances.
+It is one of the constituent groups of City College's shared governance structure and it stands as a council whose members are elected by the CCSF classified staff.

 Who are Classified Senate members?

 The Classified Senate represents all classified employees at City College of San Francisco, both respresented and non-represented classified employees.

 Meetings are typically held once a month every 3rd Wednesday, and are